Career

 He received the Lifetime Achievement Emmy Award for Sportscasting.

-He has been inducted in the Hall of Fame by American Sportscasters Association, National Radio Hall of Fame, NAB Broadcasting Hall of Fame and California Sports Hall of Fame.
+He was inducted in the Hall of Fame by American Sportscasters Association, National Radio Hall of Fame, NAB Broadcasting Hall of Fame and California Sports Hall of Fame.

-He has thrice been named as the National Sportscaster of the Year in 1965, 1978 and 1982.
-Furthermore, he was 29 times named as the California Sportscaster of the Year.
-The American Sportscasters Association named him Sportscaster of the Century in 2000 and Top 50 Sportscaster of All-Time in 2009
+He was thrice named as the National Sportscaster of the Year in 1965, 1978 and 1982.
+Furthermore, he was twenty-nine times named as the California Sportscaster of the Year.
+The American Sportscasters Association named him Sportscaster of the Century in 2000, and Top 50 Sportscaster of All-Time in 2009

 In 2009, he was conferred with the Ambassador Award of Excellence by the LA Sports & Entertainment Commission.
 He has a star on the Hollywood Walk of Fame at 6675 Hollywood Blvd.